 The Club runs an active programme of underground and surface trips, with typically 2 to 3 main trips per month.
 We also organise trips to caves and mines in all parts of Britain, the Isle of Man, Ireland, and the Continent - basically anywhere we can get underground!

 Club members are a major force in the Midlands Cave Rescue Organisation, regularly participating in rescue practices and training.

-In addition to underground exploration and training Members carry-out historical research, the results of which the Club publishes in it's Journals, "Accounts", Quarterly Newsletter - Below!, or Videos - combining a record of Club explorations with the historical background to the sites concerned.
+In addition to underground exploration and training Members carry-out historical research, the results of which the Club publishes in it's Journals, "Accounts", Quarterly Journal/Newsletter - Below!, or Videos - combining a record of Club explorations with the historical background to the sites concerned.
 (The videos are produced in association with I.A.Recordings).

 We hold a Club Meeting on the first Friday of every month at Allscott Bowling Club (formerly the British Sugar Social Club), Allscott, Telford, Shropshire at 8pm - Please get in touch before turning up in case the date or venue has changed!